-1.17 -fno-builtin
+1.16 -fno-builtin

-Disables special handling and optimizations of standard C library functions, for example for printf(), strlen(), and malloc().
+Disables special handling and optimization of standard C library functions, for example for printf(), strlen(), and malloc().

 When compiling without -fno-builtin, the compiler can replace calls to certain standard C library functions with inline code or with calls to other library functions.
 Subsequently, your re-implementations of the standard C library functions might not be used, and might be removed by the linker.
+Run-time ABI for the Arm® Architecture lists the library functions available.